r3dlight/keysas/README.md

 Warning: This is only a work in progress for now.

 # Main features
-- Retrieve files from USB (via keysas-io) or over the network
+- Retrieve untrusted files from USB (via keysas-io) or over the network
 - Perform multiple checks
     - Run anti-virus check (ClamAV)
-    - Run Yara rules
+    - Run Yara parsing
     - Run extensions and size checks
+- Signatures
+    - Trusted (Outgoing) USB device must be signed with Keysas-admin app
+    - Each verified file signature is stored in the corresponding file report
+    - Signatures are post-quantum proof (hybrid ed25519/Diltithium5 scheme)
+    - Keypairs are stored using PKCS#8 format

 # Keysas-core
 ## Architecture